-Cecil the lion and other endangered animals are projected on to Empire State Building in an impressive light display
+Endangered animals are projected on Empire State Building

-Images of endangered animals were crawling and swimming across the facade of New York’s Empire State Building, as part of the first light show of its kind in ESB history.
-It was such an awesome display!
-It was also a timely reminder of the impact and devastation caused by incidents like the hunting of Cecil the Lion in Zimbabwe.
+Images of endangered animals were crawling and swimming across the Empire State Building.
+It was all part of the first light show of its kind in ESB history.
+Awesome display!
+It’s also a timely reminder of the impact and devastation caused by incidents like the hunting of Cecil the Lion in Zimbabwe.

 Empire State Tribute To Endangered Animals

-How: It was all done with 40 light cannons projecting images of endangered animals upon the Empire State Building.
-Design firm Obscura Digital put it together, with a cost of around $1 million, according to the NY Times.
+They used 40 light cannons projecting images of wildlife upon the Empire State Building.
+After that, design firm Obscura Digital put it together for $1 million.